Search

 An unexpected boost to their efforts came from former CUHK Vice-Chancellor Professor Ambrose King Yeo-chi.
 “We wanted somebody with prestige in the world of Chinese studies,” says Mak.
 “We wrote him a message, and posted it while we were in Taiwan – and he replied the very next day.”
 Professor King later met up with the pair to discuss their project, and a short meeting turned into a five-hour chat.
 The two history buffs recalled one particular line he used to sum up this exhibition: “The eyes of Hong Kong alight on the world, the eyes of the world alight on Hong Kong”.
 Their exhibition and research has subsequently garnered attention from many other museums around the world, all looking to gain a fuller picture of that pivotal moment in history.

 To assist them on their quest, they assembled a team of students, four of whom joined Mak and Hui for their interview with CUHK in Focus.
-“Even in such a tiny place, it’s still possible for us to find things left behind by an army officer in an old, condemned building.
+“Even in such a tiny place, it’s still possible for us to find things left behind by a naval officer in an old, condemned building.
 It’s amazing that such an event in a faraway part of the world can be connected to somebody from Hong Kong – it just shows that this city has been joined up to the world for years,” says Elly Lau Yuen-lam, a year 4 student of Global Studies and an early recruit to the organisation.
 Her colleague, Rainbow Pang Yan-tsz, agrees on the value of letting more people know about these lesser-told stories.
 Having just commenced her PGDE studies at CUHK, she believes that educating the next generation on such stories will enable them to better understand the whole context of the war.

 The exhibition features multiple exhibits that showcases the breadth of Chinese involvement in the Normandy landings